<img height="1" width="1" src="https://www.facebook.com/tr?id=922328371831790&amp;ev=PageView &amp;noscript=1">

 1. Use a Learning Management System

 If you’re developing custom learning materials from scratch, look into using a Learning Management System (LMS) to structure the course and organize the material.
-An LMS solution makes it easy to create modules, lessons, courses, grading, feedback, etc.
+An LMS helps structure and deliver training content while organizing everything from course materials and multimedia assets to assessments and feedback loops all in one centralized platform.
+With the right LMS, teams can create modules, track learner progress, issue certifications, and continuously refine content based on analytics.

 2. Leverage Video